Listed below are all courses I have taught and the respective course catalog descriptions from each institution.

 MATH 0125: Calculus for Business I This is the first half of a two course sequence (0125-0126).
 It will cover concepts such as limits, continuity, differentiation and integration.
 Maximization and minimization of functions will also be covered, with emphasis placed on applications in the social sciences, especially business and economics.

-University of New Hampshire (2016-2021)
+University of New Hampshire (Teaching Assistant, 2016-2021)

 PHYS 408H: Honors/General Physics II Introductory course emphasizing waves, sound, heat, electricity and magnetism.
 Recommended for students specializing in science and engineering.
 The honors version covers the same material as the traditional lecture course, but with three two-hour classes per week, most of which is spent working on activities in groups (rather than lecture).
 Students in the Honors section must be co-enrolled in MATH 426H so that strong connections can be made between math and physics.
 408H students work in groups in every class meeting.
 Students in this version do not register for a recitation or lab, since these activities are integrated into the regular class meetings.
 Lab.